ESRS, European Sustainability

 Responsibility of Supervisory Bodies and Audit Committees

 Effective sustainability reporting requires collaboration among various teams and stakeholders, including top management and supervisory boards.
 The CSRD enhances accountability, mandating that administrative, management, and supervisory bodies ensure compliance with its requirements.
-This includes preparing and publishing management reports with all necessary sustainability disclosures, corporate governance statements, and assurance reports in electronic formats.

 For listed companies, the directive strengthens the role of audit committees in supervising the assurance of sustainability data.
 These committees monitor the sustainability reporting process, ensuring accuracy and independence.
 Corporate sustainability reporting committees within companies or sectoral associations can also play a crucial role in coordinating and overseeing sustainability performance data collection and reporting.